AI-for-RNA-Biology/CLIPseq-pipeline/README.md

 * General nextflow config for UBELIX
     - `storage/research/dbmr_luisierlab/resources/pipelines/ubelix_nextflow.config`
-    - This config instructs nextflow to use singularity, sets a fixed `cacheDir` location (`/storage/research/dbmr_luisierlab/resources/pipelines/singularity_cacheDir`), instructs singularity to bind `/scratch/local`, and sets some SLURM options (QOS, etc.)
+    - This config instructs nextflow to use singularity, sets a fixed `cacheDir` location (`/storage/research/dbmr_luisierlab/resources/pipelines/singularity_cacheDir`), instructs singularity to bind `/scratch/local`, and sets some SLURM options (QOS, wckey, etc.)

 * Genome config
     - `/storage/research/dbmr_luisierlab/resources/pipelines/clipseq/genome.config`
     - Defines paths to reference files needed for the pipeline

 ## Running the pipeline
-Once you are able to run `nextflow`, and you have your `samplesheet` you can execute the pipeline directly from the login node in a `screen` session, or as an SBATCH script.
+Once you can run `nextflow` and have your `samplesheet`, you can execute the pipeline directly from the login node in a `screen` session, or as an SBATCH script.
 ```
 NXF_VER=24.10.8 NXF_SINGULARITY_HOME_MOUNT=true NXF_SYNTAX_PARSER=v1 /storage/research/dbmr_luisierlab/resources/local/nextflow/nextflow run \
  /storage/research/dbmr_luisierlab/resources/pipelines/clipseq/flow/clipseq \